Use of JMAG in Renewable Energy Research

 In May, 2012, JMAG’s Taiwan distributor, Flotrend, held a JMAG Users Conference in Taiwan attended by around 60 JMAG users.

-The JMAG Users Conference benefitted from the cooperation of Associate Professor Min-Fu Hsieh, a researcher at Taiwan National Cheng Kung University’s Electric Motor Technology Research Center (EMTRC), and, like in Japan, saw a lively exchange of ideas among engineers.
-This report gives an overview of Professor Min-Fu Hsieh’s activities.
+The JMAG Users Conference benefitted from the cooperation of Professor Min-Fu Hsieh, the current director of Taiwan National Cheng Kung University’s Electric Motor Technology Research Center (EMTRC), and saw a lively exchange of ideas among engineers.
+This report gives an overview of Prof. Min-Fu Hsieh’s activities.

-Professor Hsieh: The EMTRC was co-founded with the China Steel Corporation to support motor-related industries in Taiwan.
+The EMTRC was initially founded by Prof. Mi-Ching Tsai in 1999 and further funded by China Steel Corporation in 2008.
+We aim to support motor-related industries in Taiwan.

 We take part in a wide range of development and promotion activities, from materials to systems.
-Delta Electronics Inc., SUNON Industry Company, Taiwan HITACHI Corporation and other companies are supporters of ours.
+We have worked with Delta Electronics Inc., SUNON Industry Company, Taiwan HITACHI Corporation, Tatung Technology Inc. and many other companies.
+Many of them are still our partners.

-Professor Hsieh: Electromagnetics covers an extremely wide range.
-Things from electron spin and magnetic core memory to large-scale wind generators with tens of thousands of watts in output are all closely related to electromagnetics.
+Electromagnetics covers an extremely wide range of research and applications.
+Things from spintronics and magnetic memory to large-scale wind turbine generators of several megawatts are all closely related to electromagnetics.

 A lot of papers are published in the academic societies.
-Thousands of papers are submitted to INTERMAG (sponsored by IEEE) every year, and COMPUMAG and CEFC also regularly get hundreds of submissions.
+Hundreds of papers are presented in INTERMAG (sponsored by IEEE) every year, and COMPUMAG and CEFC also regularly get hundreds of submissions.
+These are all

 In recent years, awareness of energy and ecological issues has grown, and among technologies related to renewable energy and energy efficiency, generators and motors have received particular attention.
 The field of electromagnetics has greatly expanded because of this.

-One example I can give you here is the first large-scale wind generator to use high-temperature superconducting materials.
-The magnetic field generated by superconducting wires and bulk materials can improve a generator’s torque density, output density, and efficiency.
+One example I can give you here is a large-scale wind turbine generator that uses high-temperature superconducting materials.
+The magnetic field generated by superconducting tapes or bulk materials can improve a generator’s torque density, power density, and efficiency.
 This makes direct drive possible without a step-up gear, which in turn contributes to efficiency.
-Superconductor technologies are likely to be extremely important for generators.
+Superconductor technologies are likely to be extremely important for future generators in renewable energy systems.

-As motors have come to be used in a variety of fields, energy-reduction, materials, and system control technologies have progressed, and high-performance motors can now be developed Because of this, more and more high-performance motor development is happening in a lot of industries.
+As motors have come to be used in a variety of fields, electronics, materials, and system control technologies have progressed, and high-performance motors can now be developed.
+Because of this, more and more high-performance motor development is happening in a lot of industries.

-For example, the drive of air-conditioning compressors has evolved from fixed-speed drive to variable-frequency drive, and then to DC variable-frequency drive.
+For example, the drive of air-conditioning compressors has evolved from fixed-speed drive to variable-frequency drive.

 Fig. 2 A permanent-magnet generator (prototype)